voostindie/markdown-curator/README.md

 - When run from within IntelliJ IDEA, changes to files with emoj's in their name where not detected.

 Adding the `LC_CTYPE` variable to the Run configuration environment fixed it.
 The command line already had it.

-### The application exits immediately after "Instantiating curator"

-Solution: apply the `--enable-preview` JVM setting.

-The latest version of this library uses virtual threads, introduced in JDK 19 as a preview.
-I tried implementing a fallback method, but that only made the application hang if `--enable-preview` is not provided.

-Anyway, virtual threads seem to work really well!
-My own curator is running 900+ queries in parallel, in less than 20 milliseconds.

 ### How do I force a query to re-generate its output?